datomatic/enum-helper/README.md

 You can use the traits you need, but for convenience, you can use only the `EnumHelper` trait that includes (`EnumInvokable`, `EnumFroms`, `EnumNames`, `EnumValues`, `EnumEquality`).
 `EnumDescription` and `EnumUniqueId` are separated from `EnumHelper` because they cover edge cases.
-If you use Laravel Framework you can use the `LaravelEnum` trait that inglobe also the `EnumHelper` trait.
+If you use Laravel Framework you can use the `LaravelEnum` trait that inglobe also the `EnumHelper` trait and add some cool stuff.

 The helper support both pure enum (e.g. `Status`, `StatusPascalCase`) and `BackedEnum` (e.g. `StatusInt`, `StatusString`).